 Under the Health Practitioners Competence Assurance Act 2003 (HPCA Act), the Medicines Act and other legislation Registered Dietitians are obligated to maintain and enhance their competence as Registered Health Professionals.

-The Dietitians Board provides a Continuing Competence Programme for dietitians which is funded from Annual Practising Certificate revenue to enable them to meet the annual rectification requirements by providing a formalised procedure for dietitians to demonstrate their participation in professional development activities.
+The Dietitians Board provides a Continuing Competence Programme (MyCCP) for dietitians which is funded from Annual Practising Certificate revenue to enable them to meet the annual recertification requirements by providing a formalised procedure for Dietitians to demonstrate their participation in professional development activities.